 • Must be a US citizen or permanent resident of the United States.

-• Ability to work well both independently and as part of a team, be detail-oriented and organized, and follow oral and written directions.
+• Ability to work well both independently and as part of a team, be detail-oriented and organized, and to follow oral and written directions.

 • Good oral and written communication skills.
-Ability to provide information and safety messages to visitors.

 • Valid state driver's license is required.

 • Ability to lift and carry up to 25 pounds independently, and up to 50 pounds with assistance.